 Now, an action team is hard at work implementing these strategies.

 Each summer, we partner with Group Mission Trips to bring hundreds of youth and adult volunteers from around the Northeast United States to Lackawanna County to provide free home repairs to our neighbors in need.
-This year, more than 400 volunteers will converge in Scranton and surrounding communities to provide painting, porch repairs, and wheel chair ramps for up to 75 elderly homeowners.
+In 2019, more than 400 volunteers converged in Scranton and surrounding communities to provide painting, porch repairs, and wheel chair ramps for approximately 75 elderly homeowners.